The-Powder-of-Data/detecting_deforestation/README.md

 ## **Planning & Presentation**
 I am a very visual worker.
 My life and brain exists on the platform [Miro](https://miro.com/) which is the best online whiteboard I have found so far.
 You may be amused to hear that I have successfully workshoped virtual dates whilst in a long distance relationship on Miro!
 If interested I have linked my Miro workspace, final presentation and a few resources.
 If you ever want to talk about visual learning and collaboration platforms please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/josephluiz/).

-- [Presentation](https://drive.google.com/drive/folders/1KLBGpSo2WdzWnUQIQLrGcVu8kIcwTgxp?usp=sharing): If you would like to explore side or watch a recording
+- [Presentation](https://drive.google.com/file/d/1CND-X45VzhJ2QVZEpqS8GFkkZkw2EZrk/view?usp=sharing): If you would like to explore side or watch my 5 min pressentation
 - [Miro Workspace](https://miro.com/app/board/uXjVO2axXTY=/?share_link_id=285273823775): This is where my visualy capture my brain, excuse the mess
 - [Project Gannt](https://miro.com/app/board/uXjVO1LxdYg=/?share_link_id=321967812507): Done in Miro and shared with my cohort to help them manage their delivery timeline

-#### test link

 # **Modeling**
 ## **Multi Label Classification**